-"Prospects for ongoing growth remain very strong.
-With a record back-order book and strong new business pipeline, we remain confident of continued momentum over the new financial year.
-The market backdrop remains extremely favourable.
-The roll-out of 5G and digitisation continue to drive investment by telecom companies in enterprise software.
-These tailwinds should help to support Cerillion's continued expansion over the short-term and longer term."
+"The market backdrop remains extremely favourable.
+The roll-out of 5G and digitisation, and the need to be able to react rapidly to changing market conditions, means that telecom companies continue to drive investment in enterprise software.
+These tailwinds should help to support Cerillion's continued expansion over the longer term."